agiamahmary/alx-pre_course/README.md

-# alx-pre_course
-this is my second readme
+This is my first readme